Bono-746/Bono-746.github.io/_pages/research.md

 ### Machine Learning

-Machine-learning classification was applied to distinguish crop and non-crop land-cover classes using the multi-temporal satellite features.
+Random Forest (RF) classifier was applied to distinguish crop and non-crop land-cover classes using the multi-temporal satellite features.
 Classification performance was evaluated using independent reference data and standard accuracy metrics.

 ## Key Findings